-This guide covers all 8 PSF domains tested in the CPAP exam at practitioner depth.
-Each domain includes key concepts, a worked scenario, and the reasoning approach the exam expects.
-CPAP scenarios are more complex than AIDA — they test your ability to navigate real production trade-offs, not just recall correct principles.
+This guide covers all 8 PSF domains assessed in the CPAP portfolio review at practitioner depth.
+Each domain includes key concepts, a worked scenario, and the reasoning approach assessors expect.
+CPAP evidence is more complex than AIDA — it tests your ability to navigate real production trade-offs, not just recall correct principles.

 AIDA questions ask: what is the right principle to apply here?
-CPAP questions ask: you're in a real production situation with competing pressures — what is the correct decision and why does it take priority over the alternatives?
+CPAP assessment asks: you're in a real production situation with competing pressures — what did you build, why was that the correct decision, and what evidence proves it works?

 A B2B SaaS product embeds customer-uploaded PDFs into LLM context for question answering.
 During red-teaming, you discover that a specially crafted PDF can override system instructions.
 The product team wants to strip all text over 500 tokens from uploaded documents.